ghdmsrkd/react-s3-cloudFront-serverless-template/README.md

 # react-s3-cloudFront-serverless-template
-This project show how fast we can deploy react app in s3 and cloudfront.
+This project show how fast we can deploy react app in s3 and cloudfront with serverless framework.
 Try it and make yours